cardano-foundation/CIPs/CIP-0911/README.md

 The adoption of Mithril for fast bootstrapping by light clients and edge nodes should help to mitigate risks for the types of users on the network that do not participate in consensus.

-Ouroboros Genesis may also provide a remedy (TODO: confirm and describe this).
+As described below, Ouroboros Genesis snapshots may also be useful as part of the recovery process.

 ### Scenario 3: Bad Blocks Minted on Chain